yeranosyanvahan/ma_group_project/README.md

 ### Group project within the scope of the course DS223 – Marketing Analytics

-The project aims to develop a Python package for predicting a customer's Lifetime Value (CLV) for an Internet package provider.
-The CLV predictor will help understand the expected revenue from each customer over time, assisting in making informed strategic decisions.
+The project aims to develop a Python package for predicting a customer's Lifetime Value (CLV) for an Internet package provider that can be applied to similar-scope companies in general.
 As the name suggests, the package is not just about analytics but involves a philosophically flavoured approach to understanding and predicting Customer Lifetime Value to gain meaningful insights about the long-term relationships between the company and customers.

 ## SetUp